takkun-mint/FallGuysTools/README.md

   ○ 1.0.21 <br>
     ・ Fixed a problem where the flag does not disappear after an update and continues to request an update.

+  ○ 1.0.22 <br>
+    ・ Scores of those who have cleared the score-getting game are now displayed correctly.